 On February 3, 2022, and May 24, 2022, Congress allocated a total of $501,252,000 in Community Development Block Grant – Disaster Recovery (CDBG-DR) grant funds to the State of Alabama for the purpose of assisting in long-term recovery from Hurricanes Sally and Zeta.

 CDBG-DR funds are overseen by the U.S. Department of Housing and Urban Development (HUD) and administered by state governments and agencies.
-The Alabama Department of Economic and Community Affairs (ADECA) will administer the grant funds at the state level and published an Action Plan describing how it will implement programs.
+The Alabama Department of Economic and Community Affairs (ADECA) will administer the grant funds at the state level and publish an Action Plan describing how it will implement programs.

 Since Baldwin County experienced some of the greatest impacts from the storms, the Baldwin County Commission has been allocated $43,361,686 in CDBG-DR funding from ADECA through a subaward.
 Baldwin County will utilize CDBG-DR funds to implement a wide range of housing, infrastructure, economic development, and mitigation activities that will further recovery efforts and increase resilience to future storms across the county.